pivotx/PivotX-extensions/fancybox/docs/index.markdown

 If you want additional profiles to be created, please let us know!

-Option 'fancybox\_thumbnail' can be used to specify the behaviour of the creation of thumbnails and the setup of the img tag going with it.
+Config option 'fancybox\_thumbnail' can be used to specify the behaviour of the creation of **thumbnails** and the setup of the **img tag** going with it.
 Possible values:

-  * **1** - The width/height of the img tag are the same irrelevant of thumbnail size (this means that when thumbnail gets created the upload width/height settings are used)
+  * **1** - The width/height of the img tag are the same irrelevant of the thumbnail size (this means that when a thumbnail gets created the upload width/height settings are used)
-  * **2** - (default) If thumbnail already exists always use its dimensions for the img tag
+  * **2** - (default) If a thumbnail already exists always use its dimensions for the img tag
-  * **3** - If thumbnail exists and doesn't adhere to current width/height setting recreate it
+  * **3** - If a thumbnail exists and doesn't adhere to current width/height setting recreate it

+Config option 'fancybox\_button\_default' can be used to specify those fb\_types were you want to change the default for the display of the **close button**.
+Specify any fb_type separated by a comma to change its default.
+E.g. "youtube,vimeo".

 Warning!
 --------